 - 1. If configured to do so ignore the REQUEST contents and generate a FQDN using a configurable prefix and suffix. - 2.
-Otherwise, using the domain name value from the client FQDN option as the candidate name: - (a) If the candidate name is a fully qualified domain name then use it. - (b) If the candidate name is a partial (i.e. unqualified) name then add a configurable suffix to the name and use the result as the FQDN. - (c) If the candidate name is a empty then generate a FQDN using a configurable prefix and suffix.
+Otherwise, using the domain name value from the client FQDN option as the candidate name: - (a) If the candidate name is a fully qualified domain name then use it.

+- - (c) If the candidate name is a empty then generate a FQDN using a configurable prefix and suffix.